 Startup companies have to make every hire really count.
 For most, staff numbers and budget are limited, and growing the business is of the utmost importance.
 Startups also tend to pride themselves on having bold and distinct company cultures.
 As a result, they often use unique and innovative tactics to find quality candidates when recruiting for sales and marketing positions.

 Having successfully grown Software Advice from a startup to a profitable, expansion-stage business, our CEO and COO have experienced this firsthand.
 Recently, they started sharing lessons they’ve learned about hiring practices, such as how to hire college grads.
-However, before declaring ourselves experts on recruiting, we thought we’d better see what some of today’s hottest startups are doing, just to make sure we weren’t missing anything.
+We’re an authority on recruiting software, but before declaring ourselves experts on recruiting, we thought we’d better see what some of today’s hottest startups are doing, just to make sure we weren’t missing anything.

 As it turns out, many startups we talked to have their own unique approach to some of the same hiring techniques that work for us.
 We decided to share this list of common best practices, so your company can recruit some great new hires it might currently be missing:

 Bethany Perkins, our hiring manager at Software Advice, personally reviews every single application that comes across her desk—and it turns out this is a common practice among startups.
 Even if there are no positions currently available, reviewing every resume you receive can help you take the pulse of the current talent pool.
 You might even find a future employee you didn’t know you were looking for.
 At digital marketing startup Raidious, reviewing every resume allows them to prepare for future growth: “We always have a perfect candidate in mind when an opening comes up,” says Ryan Smith, COO.